frankaemika/docs/source/tutorial.rst

     influence the timings.

 For writing a controller, the ``franka::Robot::control`` function is used as well.
-The following example shows a **simple controller** commanding zero torque for each joint:
+The following example shows a **simple controller** commanding zero torque for each joint.
+The gravity is compensated by the robot.

 .. code-block:: c++